firiz/colony/README.md

 # colony
-A boilerplate for developing microservices using grpc, consul, and node
+A boilerplate for developing microservices using rabbitmq, protobuf, and node